paulzuradzki/pytest_docker_tools_demo/README.md

 `python -m pytest`

 ### VS Code `.vscode/launch.json` config for IDE debugger
-To run the pytest suite in debug mode we have need a little IDE configuration.
+To run the pytest suite in VS Code's debug mode, we need a little configuration.
 * In VS Code, open the command palette with CMD+Shift+P.
 * Search `Debug: Add Configuration`.
 * Edit the `launch.json` file with the following.